-Digital transformation creates new value opportunities for customers, employees, and shareholders.
-It empowers decision making and enables rapid and decisive action.
-With all the value that digital transformation provides, funding should be an easy sell, right?
+Digital transformation solutions create new value opportunities for customers, employees, and shareholders.
+They empowers decision making and enable rapid and decisive action.
+With all the value that digital transformation solutions provide, funding should be an easy sell, right?
 Wrong.
 It can seem like an uphill battle.
 But there’s hope!

 Here are 3 key areas to focus on: